The Lorax: Marigold Lesson

 Ask students to raise their hand if they care about the earth.
 What are some things we could do to take care of the earth?

 Hand out a marigold seed to each student.
-Ask students if they recognize this seed (from the planting experiment).
-Guide students through an exploration of the seed to figure out what kind of seed it is.
+Ask students if they recognize this seed.

 Ask students to describe how to plant a marigold seed, and what it needs to grow.
-Give each student three seedling pots.
-Students scoop soil into their seedling pots, then make holes with their fingers, just big enough for their seeds.
+Give each student a pot.
+Students scoop soil into their seedling, then make holes with their fingers, just big enough for their seeds.
 Students place their seeds in the holes, and cover them up.
 Finally, students water their pots and place them in the trays.

 Wrap up/ Assessment: